-Slought Foundation, a non-profit organization re-thinking contemporary art, is pleased to announce "On the Advantages and Disadvantages of Negativity for Life."
+Slought Foundation is pleased to announce "On the Advantages and Disadvantages of Negativity for Life."
 This event will take place on Friday, November 10, 2006 from 6:30-8:00pm at Slought Foundation.
 Poet and critic Barrett Watten will deliver a creative talk about the idea of "negativity" in the historic avant-garde, accompanied by examples of contemporary acoustic, visual and literary practices.
 Barrett Watten will be introduced by Rachel Blau-DuPlessis, professor of English at Temple University.

 This event, sponsored by the Temple Creative Writing Program, is part of an ongoing series of programs at Slought Foundation exploring the historic and contemporary avant-gardes, with an emphasis on extreme performances and practices.
 Barrett Watten's focus on experiences of rupture and refusal in radical art and literature takes place in the charged setting of related exhibitions and events at Slought Foundation this fall: "Primal Sections: A Günter Brus Retrospective," in which artist Günter Brus pushes himself to physical and mental extremes to analyze his own body and its functions, and "On Bareback Subcultures and the Pornography of Risk," a public conversation and series of film screenings with theorist Tim Dean addressing the principled abandonment of condoms amongst gay men and scenarios of purposeful HIV-transmission.